Does Home Insurance Cover Septic Tank Damage?

 How much insurance coverage will you get?

-It’s to note here that your home insurance policy is not going to reimburse the entire repair bill you have to pay to fix your septic tank.
-Mostly, the coverage amount will be restricted to 10% of your total home insurance value.
-So, if the total home insurance value is $400,000, you will get $50,000 for the coverage.
+So, if the total home insurance value is $400,000, you will get a maximum of $50,000 for the coverage.
 Now, again, the coverage amount may vary from one insurer to another.
-Thus, be careful to take a survey on at least 4-5 insurance companies beforehand for a comparative study on the coverage amount.
+Many insurers offer an option to increase your Other Structures coverage limit.
 The bottom line is you have to ensure, the coverage that you will be getting would be able to accommodate a fair share of the repair or replacement costs.

 The cost of repairing or replacing a septic tank may range from $5,000-$30,000.
 In that light, if you can manage a standard $300,000 insurance policy for your home, you will have all the repair costs (for septic tank damage) covered conveniently.